coroo/nova-chartjs/README.md

 ## Sum Calculation

-By default, chart-js-integration will show count of your data.
+By default, nova-chart-js will show count of your data.
 If you need to do sum calculation, please use this `sum` in your `options` with the value is your field:
 ```php
 ->options([